mattdelaune/SaaS_Cohort_Analysis/README.md

 4. **Hypothesized Usage Group Validation:** Validated the hypothesized usage groups through statistical analysis and visualization.
 Ensured that the segmentation accurately reflected distinct patterns in customer behavior, allowing for more meaningful cohort analysis.
 5. **Cohort Analysis:** Performed cohort analysis by calculating and analyzing key metrics such as Customer Retention Rate (CRR), Net Retention Rate (NRR), Customer Lifetime Revenue (CLR), and Customer Lifetime Value (CLV) both overall and within each usage group.
 Assessed CLR vs. CLV cost efficiency to determine the profitability of each cohort.
 6. **Cohort Layer Cake** Created a cohort layer cake visualization to illustrate the cumulative CLV over time, both overall and for each usage group.
 This visualization helped identify patterns in customer value contribution across different cohorts and highlighted the impact of specific customer acquisition and retention strategies.
-7. **Business Question Specifc Insights and Recommendations** Synthesized findings from the EDA, cohort analysis, and cohort layer cake into a cohesive set of results to answer the business question.
+7. **Business Question Specific Insights and Recommendations** Synthesized findings from the EDA, cohort analysis, and cohort layer cake into a cohesive set of results to answer the business question.
 Identified key trends, insights, and conclusions regarding customer behavior, product performance, and financial outcomes.
-8. **General Cohort Analysis Insights and Stakeholdor Recommendations:** Developed actionable recommendations from general insights for stakeholders, segmented into immediate, mid-term, and long-term priorities.
+8. **General Cohort Analysis Insights and Stakeholder Recommendations:** Developed actionable recommendations from general insights for stakeholders, segmented into immediate, mid-term, and long-term priorities.
 These recommendations were prioritized based on their potential impact and urgency, with a focus on enhancing customer engagement, optimizing financial performance, and driving long-term growth.
 9. **Recommendations for Further Analysis** Proposed additional analyses to build on the current findings, including churn prediction, advanced customer journey mapping, sentiment analysis, and strategic pricing evaluation.
 These recommendations aimed to provide deeper insights and support continuous improvement in customer management strategies.

 <a id="business-question-specific-insights-and-recommendations"></a>

-## Business Question Specifc Insights and Recommendations
+## Business Question Insights and Recommendations
 1. **Effectiveness of Recent Customer Acquisition and Engagement Strategies:**
 - **Observation:** The analysis shows a steady rise in cumulative Customer Lifetime Value (CLV) for newer cohorts, indicating that recent customer acquisition and engagement strategies have been effective.
 The quick initial rise in CLV for most cohorts underscores strong early engagement and suggests that the strategies employed are successfully attracting and retaining customers in the initial stages.
 - **Recommendation:** To maintain and enhance this positive trend, it is recommended to continue focusing on early-stage engagement strategies.
 Specifically, consider refining onboarding processes, improving the first-touch experience, and offering personalized promotions early in the customer journey.
 Additionally, leveraging data-driven insights to identify and replicate successful elements of these strategies across all customer segments can ensure consistent results.